bitrise-io/devcenter/_articles/testing/device-testing-for-ios.md

 For iOS apps, Firebase Test Lab runs [XCTest](https://developer.apple.com/documentation/xctest) tests.
 Find the list of the available devices [here](https://firebase.google.com/docs/test-lab/ios/available-testing-devices).

+{% include message_box.html type="note" title="Limitations" content="You might be limited by your overall build time.
+Also note that a single build can contain only one `iOS Device Testing` Step, performing one type of test.
+This is because Bitrise sends the build slug to Firebase Test Lab.
+Sending the same build slug results in a _"Build already exists"_ error. "%}

 ## Enabling Device Testing

 Before you attempt to use any of our Virtual Device Testing Steps, the feature itself must be enabled for your app.

 1. Log in to [bitrise.io](https://app.bitrise.io/).
 2. Select the app on your Dashboard.
 3. Go to the `Settings` tab.
 4. Scroll down to `Device Testing` and toggle `ENABLE UI TESTS ON VIRTUAL DEVICES`.

 ![](/img/settings-device-testing.png)